IronSharkInc/ISI_RandomizedTraders/README.md

 ## Any Biome

-This mod defaults to "Any Biome" due to one of the difficulties with unlocking traders to spawn in any biome: some biomes may not get any traders, which breaks "Next Biome" but is not a problem for "Any Biome".
-"Any Biome" is also ideal for maps where other biomes have been mostly eliminated.
+This mod defaults to "Any Biome" due to one of the difficulties with unlocking traders to spawn in any biome: sometimes a biome may not get any traders, which breaks "Next Biome" progrssion but is not a problem for "Any Biome" progression.
+"Any Biome" progression is also ideal for maps where other biomes have been mostly eliminated.

 ## Next Biome